OneCricketeer/apache-kafka-connect-docker/README.md

 Connector plugins should preferably be placed into `/app/libs`, thus requiring an environment variable of `CONNECT_PLUGIN_PATH="/app/libs"`.

-When using the `confluent-hub` versions, you can extend those images like so
+When using the `confluent-hub` image tags, you can extend those images like so

 ```Dockerfile
 FROM cricketeerone/apache-kafka-connect:latest-confluent-hub